 Agile aims to create shorter development cycles and frequent product releases, unlike traditional waterfall project management.
 Because of the shorter time frames, teams can react to change in customer’s needs more effectively.
 That said, Agile Methodology can help users with the following:

-Before teams can start any project, they need to understand the end goal, the value of the customer, and how they’ll accomplish the project.
+Before teams can start any project, they need to understand the end goal, the value of the customer, the expected software development cost and how they’ll accomplish the project.

 Users can take advantage of the Agile project management framework to create a project scope.
 However, they need to keep in mind that Agile Methodology aims to address changes and addition to a project in a simpler manner.
 So the project scope they develop should seem changeable.